hernantz/blog/content/childe-roland-to-the-dark-tower-came.md

 to finish.

-I like stories that seem to fit into a bigger pattern, and for me, this one was part of it,” King says.
-“Everything that I've written for a long, long time has always been with the tower in the corner of my eye.
+I like stories that seem to fit into a bigger pattern, and for me, this one was part of it, King says.
+Everything that I've written for a long, long time has always been with the tower in the corner of my eye.

 We all have our Tower, our epic quest.
 You are part of mine, gunslinger.

 One grows fond of every character and story that tells.
-Each tale casts a universe into existence, each one takes a peace of you, it feeds from your imagination until it is alive.
+Each tale casts a universe into existence, each one takes a piece of you, it feeds from your imagination until it is alive.
 This process is a wonderful mystery and an exhausting task.